Sam Dekker: Toronto Raptors (2021)

-Bahçeşehir Koleji (2021 – 2022)
+Bahçeşehir Koleji (2021–2022)

 On December 4, 2021, Dekker signed with Bahçeşehir Koleji of the Turkish Basketball Super League.
 The team won the 2021-22 FIBA Europe Cup, with Dekker averaging 13.1 points and 7.2 rebounds per game.
 He helped Bahçeşehir win the 2021–22 FIBA Europe Cup, contributing averages of 11 points and 5.5 rebounds in the Finals.

-London Lions (2022 – 2024)
+London Lions (2022–2024)

 On August 7, 2022, Dekker signed with the London Lions of the British Basketball League (BBL) and the EuroCup.
 In his inaugural season, the Lions won both the 2022–23 BBL Cup and Championship, and Dekker was the top scorer in the EuroCup regular season.
 In May, Dekker was named the MVP of the 2022–23 BBL season.
 In the 2022-23 Eurocup season, club debut in the second european competition, they reached the play-offs but being knocked in the eightfinals against Joventut Badalona.
 Sam was the best player of the team in the whole season and play-offs, and got into the All-Eurocup second team.
 He won the BBL again in the 2023–24 season, becoming MVP of the Final.
 In the 2023–24 Eurocup season they reached the semi-finals for the first time in the history of the club but also for an english club in European competitions, being knocked by the future champions of the competition, Paris Basketball.

-Joventut Badalona (2024 –)
+Joventut Badalona (2024–2026)

 On November 12, 2024, Dekker signed a temporary contract with Joventut Badalona, a historic team from Catalonia (Spain) in the ACB League.

-Joventut was also participating at the Eurocup but didn't reach the play-offs due to a bad start in the regular season.
-After being classified in 5th position for the Spanish King's Cup and his big impact on the team, Sam extended his contract until the end of the season as he became a key player since his arrival.
+Joventut was also taking part the EuroCup but didn't reach the play-offs due to a bad start in the regular season.
+After achieving qualification in 5th position for the Spanish King's Cup and his big impact on the team, Sam extended his contract until the end of the season as he became a key player since his arrival.

 He was named ACB Week 12 MVP after a memorable performance with 30 points (8 three-pointers) and 8 rebounds against Leyma Coruña.
-Finishing in 6th position in ACB league with Sam averaging 13 points and 4 rebounds per game (42% 3PT), Joventut classified to the play-offs for the title, finally eliminated in the quarterfinals.
+With Joventut finishing in 6th position in the ACB, Dekker averaged 13 points and 4 rebounds per game (41% 3PT).
+Joventut qualified for the play-offs, falling in the quarterfinals.

 On August 1, 2025, Sam extended his contract with Joventut Badalona for one more year, until June 2026.
+In February 2026, Dekker reached an agreement to terminate his contract with Joventut in order to travel to the US to seek treatment for recurring shoulder injuries.

+Coaching career

+On May 15, 2026, Dekker was hired by the University of South Carolina men's basketball team as an assistant coach.
+Dekker played three seasons with Gamecocks head coach Lamont Paris from 2012-15 while Paris was an assistant at Wisconsin.